GPUE-group/GPUE-group.github.io/content/functionality/vortex_2d/_index.md

 1. Vortex detection.
 2. Vortex position refinement
 3. Vortex unique identification and tracking.
-4. Arbitrary phase control of the condensate.
-5. Lattice model creation.
+4. Lattice model creation and arbitrary phase control.

 ## 1. Vortex detection
 To find a vortex in the condensate, we can rely on several methods, such as tracking the condensate density minima.
 However, given the nature of the wavefunction (a complex valued scalar field), and a quantum vortex (topological defect of the wavefunction), we can examine the phase of the condensate, $\phi$, such that $\Psi=|\Psi|\exp\left(i \phi\right)$.
 Every vortex in the condensate will have integer winding in the complex plane, wherein the phase has a singular point around which it winds through $2\pi$.
 By examining the condensate for these phase windings, we can identify the presence of a vortex to a location on our numerical grid.